pylitools/ilivalidator/README.md

 Ilivalidator is compiled to a [native shared library](https://www.graalvm.org/latest/reference-manual/native-image/guides/build-native-shared-library/) with [GraalVM](https://graalvm.org).
 This Python package calls the native shared library.

-The native shared libs are built with Github Actions and thus are available for macOS, Ubuntu and Windows (all x86_64 based OS).
+The native shared libs are built with Github Actions and thus are available for macOS, Ubuntu and Windows (all OS are x86_64).

 ## Installation